QuantEcon/lecture-python-advanced.myst/lectures/BCG_incomplete_mkts.md

 conditions equal to the big $K$, big $B$ at the big
 $C$’s that appear in the pricing functions, then

-- households’ Euler equations are satisfied if little $c$’s are equated to  Big C’s
+- consumers’ Euler equations are satisfied if little $c$’s are equated to  Big C’s
 - firms’ first-order necessary conditions for $k, b$ are satisfied.